-It’s the kind of help you can use to finally take control of your future … once and for all.
+It is the kind of help you can use to finally take control of your future… once and for all.
 No more mistakes.
 No more overlooked rules.
 No more wondering what’s best.
 Now you can make clear, smart decisions.

 Each month brings a new issue packed with expert answers and simple solutions you need to make sure you never run out of money in retirement.
-The members-only section of the web site offers regular updates and news in Bob’s Journal, an archive of past issues and articles, and many more tools.
-It’s a powerful, unbiased retirement planning tool to help you eliminate the worry and guesswork.
-Retirement Watch keeps you updated on the fast-changing retirement issues you need to know to plan, save, spend and enjoy a wealthier, happier retirement.
+The members-only section of the web site offers regular updates and news in Bob’s Journal, an archive of past issues and articles, and even more tools.
+It is a powerful, unbiased retirement planning tool to help you eliminate the worry and guesswork.
+Retirement Watch keeps you updated on the fast-changing issues you need to know to plan, save, spend and enjoy a wealthier, happier retirement.

-I show you how to boost your retirement savings … how to safely invest for bigger profits … how to best spend your assets in retirement so you never outlive your money … how to make sense of dizzying changes to laws and regulations affecting your retirement … how to protect your health and wealth with the best insurance options, annuity options, estate planning strategies…and so much more!
+I help to boost your retirement savings… to invest safely for bigger profits … to spend your assets in retirement to never outlive your money … to make sense of dizzying changes to laws and regulations affecting your retirement… and to protect your health and wealth with the best insurance, annuities, estate planning strategies and much more!

-It’s must-have, up-to-the-minute advice you won’t find anywhere else.
-You see, as an attorney and accountant-as well as Chairman of the Board of one of the nation’s largest local government retirement plans-I have access to information and contacts most people lack.
+Receive must-have, up-to-the-minute tips you won’t find anywhere else.
+You see, as an attorney and accountant-as well as Chairman of the Board of one of the nation’s largest local government retirement plans, I have access to information and contacts most people lack.
 So I’m able to share with you little-known tax-saving and investment strategies you likely won’t hear about anywhere else.
 That’s the kind of “inside” retirement advice you’ll find in Retirement Watch.

-Because there are so many facets to retirement planning, I cover a broad range of topics in Retirement Watch-the investment markets and portfolio management, estate planning, helping the grandchildren, managing your IRA, reducing income taxes, long-term health care, annuities, Medicare and other medical expense plans, Social Security opportunities and changes, and more.
+Because there are so many facets to retirement planning, I cover a broad range of topics in Retirement Watch — the investment markets and portfolio management, estate planning, helping the grandchildren, managing your IRA, reducing income taxes, as well as advising on long-term health care, annuities, Medicare and other medical expense plans, Social Security opportunities and changes, and more.